Nervous about clearing a dope test?

 According to some studies, weed can last for almost three days in the body of a first-timer.
 While for frequent users, it can take 5-7 days to eliminate.
 Regular smokers can test positive for at least 30 days after the last smoke from the pipe, joint, or weed vaporizer.
 Weed and its components stay for a shorter period in the athlete's body compared to ordinary people because of:

 An active lifestyle can make your metabolism faster, which means traces of weed get eliminated more quickly from an athlete's body.
 Moreover, exercise makes you sweat more, eliminating tetrahydrocannabinol from your body pores.

 - Well Hydrated

 Athletes are well hydrated due to high water intake.
 The water helps to excrete tetrahydrocannabinol faster from the body; plus, it can dilute weed components concentration in urine.

-Tetrahydrocannabinol and its metabolites are stored in the body's fat cells, but athletes' low body fat does not allow large amounts of tetrahydrocannabinol to store in the body.
-Hence tetrahydrocannabinol stays in athletes’ bodies for a short while.
+Tetrahydrocannabinol and its metabolites are stored in the body's fat cells, but athletes' low body fat does not allow large amounts of tetrahydrocannabinol to be stored in the body.
+Hence, tetrahydrocannabinol stays in athletes’ bodies for a short while.

 Other factors of how long does the weed stay in the system of an athlete

 Weed in the body of an athlete depends upon various factors, such as:

 If you have consumed high amounts of weed, its metabolites will stay for a long time in the body.

 The frequency of consuming weed dramatically influences the time weed stays in your body.